 FCD: Antonio Martinez, Damian Alvarez, Andre Rocha, Fabian Castillo, Santiago Mosquera

-Usage that makes my head hurt: Clarence Goodson grew up a forward so switched he to the #11 as a defender when it became available with FC Dallas.
+Usage that makes my head hurt: Clarence Goodson grew up a forward so he switched to the #11 as a defender when it became available with FC Dallas.

 The Classic 1 to 11 Formation in the United States